Perinatal mood and anxiety disorders

 Adjusting to the physical and emotional demands of motherhood is challenging for any woman.
 Some moms may feel overwhelmed, exhausted, inadequate, anxious, sad, confused, angry — even terrified.
 Many suffer in silence from fear or shame.

-However, Postpartum Depression, as known as Perinatal Mood and Anxiety Disorders (PMADs), are the most common complication of childbirth.
-It has a very real biological basis and it’s highly treatable.
+However, Postpartum Depression, known now as Perinatal Mood and Anxiety Disorders (PMADs), are the most common complication of childbirth.
+These have a very real biological basis and are highly treatable.

 What are perinatal mood and anxiety disorders (PMADs)?

 The term "postpartum depression" has been commonly used for a number of years to describe symptoms of depressive disorders occurring after childbirth however there are actually a spectrum of mental health disorders that can occur with significant frequency both during pregnancy and following childbirth.